 - Are there emerging geographies to plan?
 Demographics shift constantly.

-- Does my existing technology and associated process allow me to achieve the organizational goals for the year?
-If not, what are my options?
-Upgrade or replace.
+- Does his existing technology and associated process allow him to achieve the organizational goals for the year?
+If not, what are his options?
+Should he upgrade or replace?

 The big night comes and the teams need to be sure they have anticipated requirements to ensure success.
 These may include: